 Seeing old toys take me back to my childhood for sure.

 Okay, I’ve stalled enough.
-Next, please enjoy the comic goodness that is available for sale at Royal Comics.
+Next, please enjoy the comic goodness that is available for sale at Royal Collectibles.

 There were some serious keys in that store and I know I will go back when I’m ready to add one or two to my collection.
 Now a couple words about their staff…what a great group of folks.
 They were super helpful, allowed me to wonder the shop without assumption and even offer me a discount when I finally made my purchase.
-In my opinon, this is topic notch store that should be on your local comic shop bucket list.
+In my opinion, this is a top notch store that should be on your local comic shop bucket list.

 I’ve started a new blog so many times this year that it’s laughable.
 In the end, I don’t complete it, I don’t follow through and I regret letting another week, month go by without posting.
 I hope to change that today.
 I have been recovering from the mental abuse at the hands of a former employer.
 One of the most damaging things that happened to me during that time (2016) was an attack on my love for comics, comic cons and pop culture.